onion2k/blog/src/pages/react/react3.md

 In both cases the React library needs to be imported in to the current scope in order for JSX to work.
 In the first example however that's literally all that's necessary.

-To display either of the components we can simply import them in to a React app.
+To display either of the components we can simply import them in to our React app and use the component's JSX.
+It'll be replaced by the rendered HTML.

 ```javascript{2,8}
 import React from 'react';